Motorsport in the United Kingdom

-Motorsport is a popular sport in the United Kingdom.
-The United Kingdom is a key player in the world of motorsport, hosting rounds of the Formula One World Championship, World Rally Championship and Grand Prix motorcycle racing, amongst others.
-It is also the home of many of the current teams in Formula One, such as McLaren, Williams and Aston Martin, while teams such as Red Bull Racing, Mercedes, Alpine and Haas are also based in England.
-There are also a range of popular national series held such as the British Touring Car Championship.
-The Motor Sports Association is the official governing body of motorsport in the United Kingdom.
+Motorsport is a popular sport in the United Kingdom (possibly the second in popularity in the country, after the football).
+The United Kingdom is a key player in the world of motorsport, hosting rounds of Formula One and MotoGP amongst others.
+It is also the home of many of the current teams in Formula One, such as McLaren, Williams, Aston Martin, Red Bull Racing, Mercedes, Alpine and Haas.
+There is also a range of popular national series held, such as the British Touring Car Championship and the British GT Championship amongst others.
+Motorsport UK is the official governing body of motorsport in the United Kingdom.